-- All deliverable should be submitted through the GitHub platform - We will provide "templates" for the deliverables - Deliverables will be checked, and we will provide feedback. - If you have questions or doubts, you are responsible for asking - Intermediate deliverables will be evaluated during the exam.
+- All deliverable should be submitted through GitHub - GitHub project(s) for source code - Public project website for deliverable contents - We provide "templates" for the required contents of the deliverables - Deliverables will be checked, and we will provide feedback. - If you have questions or doubts, you are responsible for asking - Intermediate deliverables will be evaluated during the exam.